microsoft/BingMapsRESTToolkit/README.md

 ## June 4, 2019
 This has been forked from [Microsoft's BingMapsRESTToolkit](https://github.com/microsoft/BingMapsRESTToolkit) since active development has stalled.
-The current Microsoft solution doesn't compile under Visual Studio 2019 due to a missing project reference in *RESTToolkitTestConsoleApp* to the
-*BingMapsRESTToolkit* project.

 In addition, the [Microsoft BinMapsRESTToolkit](https://www.nuget.org/packages/BingMapsRESTToolkit/) is showing release v1.1.4, done on 3/10/2018.
 However, the GitHub project has been updated since then (e.g., *FindTimeZoneRequest* class updated on 8/29/2018).
-This is problematic when wanting to access the paid Bing Map Services.
+This is problematic when wanting to access the paid Bing Map Services and use more recently added request and response classes not in the NuGet package.
 At the moment, there is a need to access their service to get the Time Zone from a postal code.

 # Bing Maps REST Toolkit for .NET